Momentum-Team-14/notes/js-for-react.md

 ## `map()`

-You'll use this all the time in React when you want to show lists of things.
-It's an array method that is useful when you have an array that you want to transform into a new array.
+You'll use this all the time in React when you want to display a collection of elements.
+It's an array method that lets you create a new array based on the values in an existing array.

 This method takes an argument that is a function.
 Usually you'll see it as an arrow function, but it would work with the `function` keyword as well.

-`.map()` will loop through the array for you.
-Its function (the one you pass as an argument to `.map()`) will be called for each item in the array, using that item as an argument.
-The body of the function can use that argument to produce and return a new value.
-That value is added to a new array, which is returned by `.map()`, leaving the original array unchanged.
+`.map()` loops through an array for you.
+Its callback function (the one you pass to it as an argument) will be automatically called for each item in the array, using that item as its own argument.
+The body of the function can use that argument (the item in the original array!) to produce and return a new value.
+That value is added to a new array.
+When it's done looping through each item in the original array, `.map()` will return the new array it has created, leaving the original array unchanged.

 ![](img/js-map.png)